New Hampshire Wildcats Logo

 New Hampshire Wildcats LogoNew Hampshire Wildcats Logo PNG

-Teams under the wildcat symbol defend New Hampshire’s athletic interests.
-The New Hampshire Wildcats logo stands for: a symbol of the cunning, the ability to “read” enemy tactics, attention and focus, strength and fierceness characteristic of the organization’s athletes.
+Teams under the Wildcat emblem defend New Hampshire’s sporting interests.
+The New Hampshire Wildcats logo signifies cunning, the ability to “read” an opponent’s tactics, as well as attention, concentration, strength, and ferocity, characteristics of the organization’s athletes.

 New Hampshire Wildcats: Brand overview

-New Hampshire Wildcats are intercollegiate teams representing the University of New Hampshire.
-Like the university, they are located in Durham, New Hampshire (USA).
-The sports department participates in the National Collegiate Athletic Association (Division I).
-Its members are part of the structure of many conferences, including the America East Conference, Hockey East, Colonial Athletic Association, East Atlantic Gymnastics League, Eastern Intercollegiate Ski Association.
-In general, the university sports association consists of 19 teams, including hockey, football, gymnastics, athletics, basketball, etc. Marty Scarano heads the department.
+The New Hampshire Wildcats are an intercollegiate team representing the University of New Hampshire.
+Like the university itself, they are located in Durham, New Hampshire, USA.
+The sports department participates in the National Collegiate Athletic Association (NCAA), specifically Division I. Its members are part of many conferences, including the America East Conference, Hockey East, the Colonial Athletic Association, the East Atlantic Gymnastics League, and the Eastern Intercollegiate Ski Association.
+The university sports association comprises 19 teams, including hockey, soccer, gymnastics, track and field, basketball, etc. Marty Scarano heads the department.

 Meaning and History